ammarm08/blagh/README.md

 # Blagh

 Blagh.
-I want my blog posts to be easier to write.
-I like reinventing wheels.
-They are fun.
-I am new to Python and wanted a good itch to scratch to improve my Python.
+I want my blog posts more straightforward to write.
+I am new to Python and wanted a good itch to scratch to improve my skillz.

 The basic idea with `blagh` is this:
 1. write a `.blagh` file.
+This contains all your variables.
 2. write a template `.html` file.
-3. inject `.blagh` file data into the template `.html` using a small language called ... `blagh`.

-TODO: You can also *import* `.blagh` files into other `.blagh` files.
-The globals, variables, and macros defined in one will now be available to the file that imported it.
+All your variables get injected here.

 See below for the specifics of all this.